 Insights About My Readers

 You may be surprised to find out that 70% of my readers are female.
 I certainly was surprised when I first looked at my website analytics.
 The majority of the people who contact me with money questions are also female.
 As I started to write this post, I thought about the different possibilities for why the majority of my readers are female.
-My first conclusion was that it may be due to my chiselled features and rugged good looks.
+My first conclusion was that it may be due to my chiseled features and rugged good looks.
 However, my wife quickly dispelled that theory.

-A Man’s Perspective
+A Man’s Perspective On Money

 The more I thought about it, the more I found I needed to look at it through my own perspective as a man.
 As a husband, I find it very difficult to admit my insecurities.
 The truth is, I can’t fix everything and I don’t know everything, but far be it from me to admit that.
 I think there’s a good number of us men who think and act like this.
 It’s hard for us to reach out for help because we feel we are the protectors.
 We feel we are the ones that need to have all the answers for our family.